1950s chevrolet in Havana used for tourist trips.

 • At banks.
 Cuban pesos can be purchased at Cuban banks.

 • At CADECA (Casa De Cambio – Currency Exchange).
 CADECAs are available in Havana, including the airport.
-At a CADECA, you will receive a special tourist rate of 1 dollar for 110 pesos.
 You will not be able to exchange CUP back to USD or any other currency.

 • On the street.
 This is not advised as scams can happen.